emily172/MAD2-Artisan/README.md

 ## Delete & Update Features
 - **Delete**: Remove an item with confirmation screen.
--**Message Field**: Updating a message or description in the card list.
+- **Message Field**: Updating a message or description in the card list.
--**Alert Warning**: A field needs to be filled in for the card to be saved.
+- **Alert Warning**: A field needs to be filled in for the card to be saved.

 ## Customization  Features